kubecost/docs/context-switcher.md

 1. Install Kubecost on the additional cluster you would like to view.
 The recommended Kubecost install path is available at [kubecost.com/install](https://www.kubecost.com/install).
 2. Expose port 9090 of the `kubecost-cost-analyzer` pod.
 This can be done with a Kubernetes Ingress ([example](ingress-examples.md)) or LoadBalancer ([example](images/kubecost-lb.yaml)).
-3. Select _Settings_ in the left nvavigation.
+3. Select _Settings_ in the left navigation.
 4. Under Context Settings, select the bubble containing the name of your current context.
 The Contexts window opens.
 5. Select _Add Cluster_, then provide the accessible URL (with port included) for the target Kubecost installation, then select _Add_.